sfstar/hass-victron/README.md

 Testers are welcome to try out the integration and submit issues / feature requests.

 ## Limitations
-The current state of this integration provides the current limitations to it's use:
+The current state of this integration provides the following limitations regarding it's use:
-- not all options are configureable after creation.
+- Applying config changes requires a reload/restart of the integration
-- Selection options are not yet correctly decoded / selectable
+- Selection (write) options are not yet correctly decoded / selectable
 - Configuring the integration will be relatively slow if a discovery scan is required.